Here Are the Sonics: Release

+Music

+According to Loren DiBlasi of Paste, the album "scraped off whatever polish rock 'n' roll had accumulated and jammed a distorted boogie into the mix behind the deranged squawking of Gerry Roslie."

 Reception

 Cub Koda of AllMusic wrote that the album "show[s] a live band at the peak of its power, ready to mow down the competition without even blinking twice", calling it "Another important chunk of Seattle rock and roll history."

+Loren DiBlasi of Paste Magazine said: "The Sonics didn't just point the way toward a louder, more chaotic rock sound with their debut; they also helped define how a garage rock album was made, with limited mics and lots of bleed congealing into a primordial stew of barely controlled commotion.
+It added up to a pre-cursor to just about every style of late 20th-century rock 'n' roll, including punk, post-punk and grunge."

 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.